Squamous Cell Carcinoma Surgery

 - Lymph node dissection – If lymph nodes near the lesion appear to be swollen, one or more may be removed and evaluated under a microscope for signs of cancer.

 At Moffitt, each patient’s treatment is guided and overseen by a multispecialty team of experts who focus exclusively on treating skin cancer.
 As the only National Cancer Institute-designated Comprehensive Cancer Center based in Florida, Moffitt is also a nationally recognized leader in cancer research.
-Due to commitment to transforming our investigational breakthroughs into accessible treatments for our patients as quickly as possible, our skin cancer survival rates consistently exceed the national average, and we continue to provide our patients with excellent cosmetic outcomes and enhanced quality of life.
+Due to commitment to transforming our investigational breakthroughs into accessible treatments for our patients as quickly as possible, we continue to provide our patients with excellent cosmetic outcomes and enhanced quality of life.

 If you’d like to explore treatment options for squamous cell carcinoma, including surgery, the experts at Moffitt can answer your questions and recommend an individualized treatment plan for you.
 Call 1-888-663-3488 or complete a new patient registration form online.
 Referrals are not required to consult with our expert oncologists.